awsdocs/amazon-gamelift-developer-guide/doc_source/integration-server-sdk-cpp-ref-actions.md

 **processParameters**
 A [ProcessParameters](integration-server-sdk-cpp-ref-datatypes.md#integration-server-sdk-cpp-ref-dataypes-process) object communicating the following information about the server process:
-+ Names of callback methods, implemented in the game server code, that the Amazon GameLift service invokes to communicate with the server process\.
++ Names of callback methods, implemented in the game server code, that the GameLift service invokes to communicate with the server process\.
 + Port number that the server process is listening on\.
-+ Path to any game session\-specific files that you want Amazon GameLift to capture and store\.
++ Path to any game session\-specific files that you want GameLift to capture and store\.
 Required: Yes

-### Return Value<a name="integration-server-sdk-cpp-ref-processready-return"></a>
+### Return value<a name="integration-server-sdk-cpp-ref-processready-return"></a>

 Returns a generic outcome consisting of success or failure with an error message\.